Accreditation

 UBC FoM Member

 Required for Mainpro+ credits.
-One physician member of the UBC Faculty of Medicine (UBC FoM) is required to be on the SPC to represent UBC FoM.
-The declaration verifies the UBC FoM member of having had substantial input into the program.
+UBC CPD can only certify UBC Activities for Mainpro+ credits.
+A physician member of the UBC Faculty of Medicine (UBC FoM) is required to be on the SPC to represent UBC FoM.
+The declaration verifies the UBC FoM member of having had substantial input into the program, which is the minimum requirement for a program to be considered a UBC Activity.

 CFPC Member